“I can’t” versus “I can” is an important mentality in any work environment. This state of mind is needed within a law firm.

 - Second, some employees become insubordinate or creatively disobedient by simply refusing to do what they are asked.

 - Finally, when employees are firmly entrenched in “I can’t” versus “I can,” they can embark on a mission to prove that they are right about their “I can’t” beliefs.
-When this is an employee’s mission, the law firm cannot operate effectively.
+The law firm cannot operate effectively when this is an employee’s mission.

 If you have any thoughts, feel free to share them below.